Jaykold/user-behavior-classification/README.md

 1. Build the docker image using this code

 ```
 docker build -t user-classifer .
 ```

 2. Run the container

 ```
 docker run -it --rm -p 9696:9696 user-classifier
 ```

-3. Test the flask app running this command:
+3. Test the running container with this command:

 ```
 python test_url.py
 ```

 4. Push to DockerHub (Optional)